Tom van Vollenhoven

 Karel Thomas van Vollenhoven (29 April 1935 – 21 October 2017) was a South African rugby league and rugby union footballer who played in the 1950s and 1960s.
-He enjoyed a prolific rugby league career with English club St. Helens after switching codes from rugby union in the 1950s.
-Van Vollenhoven became a rugby league sensation with the club in a career spanning ten seasons from the 1957 to the 1967–68 season.
+He enjoyed a prolific rugby league career with English club St Helens after switching codes from rugby union in the 1950s.
+Van Vollenhoven became a rugby league sensation with the club in a career spanning ten seasons from 1957 to 1968.
 During this time he amassed a club record 392 tries in 408 appearances.
 This includes a record 62-tries scored during the 1958–59 season.
 In 2000, he was inducted into the Rugby League Hall of Fame.

 Early life

 Van Vollenhoven was born 29 April 1935 in Bethlehem, Free State, South Africa.

 He played rugby union for Northern Transvaal, and Northern Rhodesia and scored a hat-trick for the Springboks against the British Lions, and then toured Australasia the following year with the national team before going to Britain to play professionally in 1957.
 Tom van Vollenhoven had been scouted by the 13-a-side code in 1955 in a 'cloak and dagger' style operation which saw English club St. Helens vie off the competition of Wigan for his services, and the attention of the South African RFU.